Steven Fulop

-Steven Michael Fulop (born February 28, 1977) is an American politician serving as the 49th mayor of Jersey City, New Jersey since 2013.
+Steven Michael Fulop (born February 28, 1977) is an American politician who served as the 49th mayor of Jersey City, New Jersey from 2013 to 2026.
 A member of the Democratic Party, he was formerly the Councilman for Jersey City's Ward E. from 2005 to 2013.

 Fulop was first elected mayor on May 14, 2013, defeating incumbent mayor Jerramiah Healy.
 Fulop was re-elected in 2017 with 78% of the vote, the largest margin for a mayor in the city since 1949.
 He was again re-elected in 2021, becoming the first Jersey City mayor to win a third term since Frank Hague.
-Fulop is not seeking re-election to a fourth term as mayor, instead he ran for the Democratic nomination for governor of New Jersey in 2025, but lost to Mikie Sherrill.
+Fulop did not seek re-election to a fourth term as mayor, instead he ran for the Democratic nomination for governor of New Jersey in 2025, but lost to Mikie Sherrill.
+In October 2025, he was announced as the next president of the Partnership for New York City.

 Early life

 Fulop was born on February 28, 1977, in Edison, New Jersey, to Jewish parents, Carmen and Arthur Fulop.
 Both of his parents were born in Romania; his maternal grandparents were Holocaust survivors.
 His father, who owned a delicatessen in Newark, New Jersey, grew up in Israel and served as a sniper in the Golani Brigade during the Six-Day War.
 Fulop often worked at the deli, while his mother worked in an immigration services office.

 Fulop attended Rabbi Pesach Raymon Yeshiva, an Orthodox day school in Edison, through sixth grade.
 He then transferred to the Solomon Schechter Day School of Essex and Union (now Golda Och Academy) in West Orange, New Jersey.
 After two years, he enrolled in public school and graduated from J. P. Stevens High School in Edison.

 In 1999, Fulop graduated from Harpur College at Binghamton University, where he had also studied abroad at Oxford University.
 He later earned dual master's degrees in 2006: a Master of Business Administration from the New York University Stern School of Business and a Master of Public Administration from the School of International and Public Affairs at Columbia University.